tylerkennedy/DontTextHugo/content/blog/random-text-from-girl-with-picture-2022.md

 There is a [hidden feature](https://support.apple.com/en-us/HT201229) buried in your iPhone's settings that you can turn on to filter spam and junk messages.
 When you enable this setting, all text messages from unknown numbers are sent to a junk folder in your messages app.
 This setting also turns off notification from junk texts, so no more spam messages blowing up your phone!

-To activate this setting, go to your Settings app, then go to the 'Apps' section in settings (iOS 18 and later only), then Messages, and find Unknown & Spam.
+To activate this setting, go to your Settings app, then go to the 'Apps' section in settings, then Messages, and find Unknown & Spam.
 Inside this menu is an option to enable Filter Unknown Senders.
 Toggle this setting on to enable junk message filtering on your iPhone.

 ![iPhone Text Message Filters](/assets/images/iphone-text-message-filters.PNG#center "iPhone Text Message Filters")